khong1127/hatch/context/design/concepts/Friending/testing.md/steps/file.c93a44fb.md

 type Friendship = ID;

 /**
- * a set of Friendships with
- *   a friend 1 User
- *   a friend 2 User
+ * Represents a friendship relationship between two users.
+ * To ensure canonical storage and retrieval, friend IDs are stored in lexicographical order.
  */
 interface Friendships {
   _id: Friendship;
-  friend1: User; // To ensure canonical storage and retrieval, store friends in lexicographical order.
+  friend1: User; // The user ID that comes first lexicographically
-  friend2: User;
+  friend2: User; // The user ID that comes second lexicographically }
-}

 /**
- * a set of FriendRequests with
- *   a sender User
+ * Represents a pending friend request from a sender to a receiver.
- *   a receiver User
  */
 interface FriendRequests {
   _id: FriendRequest;